S3 method for class 'table'

 Nothing of interest.

-operate correctly if there are negative values of z
+operate correctly if there are negative values of z, but the

 corresponding dots will have 0 size and a warning will be generated.